Francisco Palencia: Managerial career

-In 2015, Palencia began his managerial career in Spain with FC Sant Cugat, competing in the Juvenil “A” category of the Primera Catalana.
-On May 30, 2016, Palencia was appointed head coach of Universidad Nacional.
+In 2015, Palencia began his managerial career in Spain with FC Sant Cugat, competing in the Juvenil "A" category of the Primera Catalana.
+On May 30, 2016, Palencia was appointed head coach of Pumas UNAM.
 His tenure lasted until August 23, 2017, when he was dismissed after six matches of the Apertura 2017 tournament.

-On June 1, 2018, Palencia was unveiled as the new head coach of Lobos BUAP, with the primary goal of keeping the club in Mexico’s top division.
+On June 1, 2018, Palencia was unveiled as the new head coach of Lobos BUAP, with the primary goal of keeping the club in Mexico's top division.
 His spell ended in June 2019 when the franchise was sold and relocated to become Juárez, leaving him without a team.

 On July 1, 2020, Palencia became the first manager of the new Mazatlán franchise.
 His stint there concluded in October 2020.

-In June 2023, Palencia was appointed head coach of Sporting FC in Costa Rica’s top division.
+In June 2023, Palencia was appointed head coach of Sporting FC in Costa Rica's top division.
 On January 29, 2024, he was relieved of his duties.